Five winter wardrobe essentials

 Slit-stylish

-A full-sleeved dress takes care of the gush of chilly wind that may give you goose pimples if you aren’t wearing a jacket.
+A full-sleeved dress takes care of the gusts of chilly winds if you aren’t wearing a jacket.
 Go for a fitting one with a thigh-high slit and pair this with thing-high boots in a solid, dark shade.
 Avoid bling or any shade that pops - this is a breezy look that works when the shades and patterns are subtle.
 Of course, let your hair down.

 Embrace the half jacket